huanzhen84/zhenhuan/index.md

 ## Talks and Presentations

+University of Copenhagen, _Twisted Quasi-elliptic cohomology_, May 4, 2020.

-AMS Special Session on Geometric Representation Theory and Equivariant Elliptic Cohomology, Joint Mathematics Meetings, January 16, 2020, Denver, Colorado, USA.
+AMS Special Session on Geometric Representation Theory and Equivariant Elliptic Cohomology, Joint Mathematics Meetings, _Level Structure and Morava E-theory_, January 16, 2020, Denver, Colorado, USA.

+University of Science and Technology of China, Colloquium in Mathematics, [Knot Theory: a Mathematical Art(Huan_Knot.pdf), December 25, 2019.

+University of Science and Technology of China, Colloquium in Mathematics, _Level Structure and Morava E-theory_, December 23, 2019.

+Young Mathematician Forum at Beijing International Center for Mathematical Research, _Level Structure and Morava E-theory_, December 4, 2019.

 Workshop and miniconference "Elliptic Cohomology Days", University of Illinois at Urbana-Champaign, _Power operation in Tate K-theory_, June 12, 2019.